Tribal Programs Director / Tribal Historic Preservation Officer

-Preservation of the Yurok, Wiyot, and Tolowa language and cultural traditions is one of the highest priorities for the Trinidad Rancheria.
-The Rancheria coordinates the annual California Indian Day event and continues to be involved in various community outreach and cultural education demonstrations.
+Preservation of language and cultural traditions is one of the highest priorities for the Trinidad Rancheria.
+The Rancheria continues to be involved in various community outreach and cultural education programs and demonstrations in partnership with other tribes.
 Additionally, the tribe supports and participates in traditional cultural ceremonies.

 The Trinidad Rancheria Cultural Resources Department is responsible for the care and maintenance of the existing basket and regalia collections, creation of new cultural items, development of cultural programming as well as consultation with Federal, State and Local governments on projects that impact our ancestral territory.